washingtonstateuniversity/WSUWP-Plugin-Analytics/README.md

 ### Google Analytics

-Analytics will be tracked automatically at the global (WSU) and app (WordPress) platforms.
+Traffic and associated events will be tracked automatically at the global (WSU) and app (WordPress) platforms.
 Additional settings are provided to track specific site data and to improve the data tracked globally.

 * **Google Analytics ID** - The Google Analytics UA ID used to track analytics for your individual site.
 * **Campus** - The campus, if any, a site is associated with.